 The European Council, with a view to creating the possibility of moving to a new stage in the development of the common visa policy, while taking account of Member States competences in this area, invites the Commission to present a study on the possibility of establishing a common European issuing mechanism for short term visas.
-The study could also examine to what degree an assessment of individual risk could supplement the presumption of risk associated with the applicant's nationality.
+That study should also examine the possibility of supplementing the presumption of risk associated with the applicant's nationality with an assessment of individual risk.